dindu28/Travel-website/README.md

 # Travel-website
 **TripSphere** is a responsive travel website designed to inspire and simplify travel planning.
-It offers curated destinations, guided journeys, personalized itineraries, and a smooth booking experience to help travelers explore the world effortlessly.
+It offers curated destinations, guided journeys, and a smooth browsing experience to help travelers explore the world effortlessly.

 ---